www.sentrypc.com

 Canon Launches Its First Two Serious Full-Frame Mirrorless Cameras

 After nearly two full calendar years of anticipation, Canon is at last putting out its first “serious” attempt at a professional-grade mirrorless camera.
-In this instance, that means a full-frame one utilizing the company’s novel RF mount.
+In this instance, that means a full-frame mirrorless camera utilizing the company’s novel RF mount.
 And to make matters more interesting, the online-only product event that took place earlier today actually saw Canon announce two such solutions in the EOS R5 and EOS R6.

 As for the EOS R6, it will start at $2,699 for just the body, but while the EOS R5 will hit the U.S. in late August, its slightly less capable peer won’t be out before mid-September.
 Canon also intends to sell the EOS R6 alongside its new telephoto primers in the RF 600mm f/11 IS STM, and the RF 800mm f/11 IS STM, priced at around $700 and $900, respectively.